ESG Data Table

 Category 1 (Purchased Goods and Services) Non-consolidated Calculated by multiplying the purchase price of raw and packaging materials for products and purchased products and outsourced manufacturing costs by the emissions intensity in Japanese Ministry of the Environment database

-Category 2 (Capital Goods) Consolidated basis (The Sumitomo Pharma Group including overseas subsidiaries) Calculated by multiplying the acquisition price of the fixed asset by the emissions intensity in Japanese Ministry of the Environment database
+Category 2 (Capital Goods) Consolidated basis Calculated by multiplying the acquisition price of the fixed asset by the emissions intensity in Japanese Ministry of the Environment database

 Category 3 (Fuel- and Energy-Related Activities not Included in Scope 1 or Scope 2) Non-consolidated Calculated by multiplying purchased electricity and steam by the emissions intensity in Japanese Ministry of the Environment database and purchased fuel by the emissions intensity in Carbon Footprint database or lifecycle inventory (LCI) database